-Zone Mutual Water Company is participating in the adjudication litigation in furtherance of the Company’s pumping rights.
-To the extent you are a shareholder and using water from Zone, your rights are being represented and you do not need to participate in the lawsuit in order to maintain the ability to be served by Zone Mutual Water Company.
+Zone Mutual Water Company is participating in the lawsuit to preserve the Company’s pumping rights.
+To the extent you are a shareholder and using water from Zone, your rights to such water are being represented by Zone.
+You do not need to participate in the lawsuit in order to maintain the ability to be served by Zone Mutual Water Company.

-Individual property owners with an existing well on their property (independent of Zone) or who want to preserve a potential right to extract water for your private use from the LPVGB, should obtain legal advice from their attorney.
-The only way for a property owner to preserve any future water rights is to become a participant in this lawsuit by returning the Answer to Adjudication Complaint enclosed with the Notice.
-You may not be allowed to pump groundwater once the adjudication of water rights in the case is completed.
+Property owners with an existing well on their property (independent of Zone), or who want to preserve a potential right to pump water in the future from their land, should obtain legal advice from their attorney as those rights may be impacted by this lawsuit.
+You may want to become a participant in this lawsuit and can do so by returning the Answer to Adjudication Complaint in the Notice or by filing a joinder to the plaintiffs’ second amended complaint by July 31, 2019.